-The following content is intended to outline the most common structural elements of a paragraph in a good quality essay and also points the reader toward a number of useful resources.
+Each paragraph should be unified, coherent and distinct and the following content is intended to outline the most common structural elements of a paragraph and also point the reader toward a number of useful resources.
 As your writing improves, you'll find alternative models and will need to rely less on templates such as this.
 If however, you keep being told that your writing needs to improve in order to raise your grade averages then read on.

 Structure of a Paragraph

 - What are you talking about?
 The first sentence of your paragraph should make it clear what area is under consideration in this paragraph - it's sometimes called the topic sentence.

 - Just as an essay needs a good introduction, so does a paragraph.
 The main points of the paragraph need to be introduced or contextualised first.

 - The paragraph should start with a statement that flows logically from the topic in the previous paragraph however direct backward links to the previous paragraph should be avoided/limited.

 - Avoid starting paragraphs with the author’s name, for instance: “Williams (2016) argues that…”.
 This is often the start of a paragraph that is solely drawn from one source and can often be a precis of a single article rather than the consideration of a topic that is underpinned by several sources of evidence.